 If you don’t have points coming out of your ears, perhaps save your miles for longer flights in Business Class, and buy or redeem Economy tickets for shorter flights.

-I am usually happy to fly Economy for flights of three hours or less if I am on a Star Alliance or oneworld carrier.
-This is because I can access lounges, check in at the Business Class (or sometimes First Class) counter, and get priority boarding with my airberlin or Turkish Airlines Gold status cards.
+I am usually happy to fly Economy for flights of three hours or less if I have elite status with the airline, giving me check-in at the Business Class (or sometimes First Class) counter, lounge access and priority boarding.

-Rather than use my miles for the trip, I bought that Economy ticket and used my Star Alliance Gold status with Turkish to enter the Senator Lounge.
+Rather than use my miles for the trip, I bought that Economy ticket and used my Star Alliance Gold status at that time with Turkish to enter the Senator Lounge.

 On the other end, my bag was one of the first to come out as it had a Priority Baggage tag, even though I was one of the last passengers to deplane.